 He wasn’t the only one upset about the destruction of the White Mountain forests.
 Deforestation created an ugly landscape.
 In 1889 the Forest Service warned the timber barons were destroying the business of 1,100 inns and hotels in the mountains.

 The clear-cutting caused flooding, erosion and forest fires.
-Devastating fires swept through the Zealand Valley in 1886 and 1897, laying waste to a lumber company town.
+Devastating fires then swept through the Zealand Valley in 1886 and 1897, laying waste to a lumber company town.
 Crawford Notch suffered terrible erosion.

-In 1864, George Perkins Marsh laid the intellectual underpinnings for the preservation movement in his influential book, Man and Nature, or Physical geography as modified by human action.
+In 1864, George Perkins Marsh laid the intellectual underpinnings for the preservation movement in his book, Man and Nature, or Physical geography as modified by human action.

-In 1900, an Episcopal minister named John Johnson published a pamphlet called The Boa Constrictor of the White Mountains, Or the Worst ‘Trust’ in the World.
+Then in 1900, an Episcopal minister named John Johnson published a pamphlet called The Boa Constrictor of the White Mountains, Or the Worst ‘Trust’ in the World.
 Johnson had ministered to poor families in northern New Hampshire for years, and he knew the cause of their suffering: The New Hampshire Land Company, a monopoly formed by timber barons.

 Johnson wrote the trust was starving out small-scale loggers by refusing to sell them wooded land.
 Eventually, the small loggers had to sell their own land to the trust at reduced prices.
 The trust, he wrote, was bent on reducing entire sections of the forest to a ‘blackened, hideous, howling wilderness.’